 Someone is seeking a solution to a problem.
 You have a solution for this person, so it is only a matter of making a connection between you and them.

 You write an awesome blog post offering a perfect solution and then put your links in social media.
-And people find you and come to your website and this is AWESOME!
+And people find you and come to your website and look around.

-They may look at your post and scan the text looking for clues as to whether you can help them or not.
-They may not have time to read your whole post, so they scan the headlines and…
+They may look at your post and scan the text looking for clues as to whether you can help them or not, such as inter-linked posts.
+The post is helpful, but they need more…

-They are free for the first 1000 subscribers and you can create tons of opt-in boxes for your website that you can customize with your brand colors.
+MailerLite is free for the first 1000 subscribers, easy to use, and you can create tons of opt-in boxes for your website that you can customize with your brand colors.
 MailerLite has comparable features to ConvertKit, but without the price tag.

 Related Post: How To Use MailerLite

-An example is: Cooking With Apples blog post (listing one or two varieties that you can cook with but is more about how to cook with apples) > Checklist for which apples are best for cooking > 25 recipes for cooking apples (pies, crisps, coffee cake etc.).
+- Blog post: Cooking With Apples (listing one or two varieties that you can cook with but is more about how to cook with apples)

 Think about what steps you took to learn about a topic and create a free and paid item that shows how to progress so that you eliminate the pain point.